-The consolidated financial statements ("financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements ("financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These accounting policies have been applied consistently for all periods presented in these financial statements.

-These financial statements were approved and authorized for issuance by the Board of Directors on March 2, 2021.
+These financial statements were approved and authorized for issuance by the Board of Directors on March 8, 2022.